Akaroa Museum banner 0001 Exhibitions FillWzExNDAsMzIwXQ

 Local artist, Will Watkins, was an accomplished and prolific landscape painter during the latter part of the 19th century.

-For this exhibition the Museum's small collection of Watkin's work was supplemented by works borrowed from his descendants, and from the Christchurch Art Gallery.
+For this exhibition, the Museum's small collection of Watkin's work was supplemented by works borrowed from his descendants, and from the Christchurch Art Gallery.

 A spectacular panoramic painting of Akaroa Harbour is part of the Akaroa Museum's permanent collection.